render-examples/twingate-example/README.md

 # Twingate on Render
 This repository demonstrates how to deploy the [Twingate Zero Trust solution](https://www.twingate.com) on the Render cloud.
 By using Twingate, you'll be able to directly access private resources that aren't exposed to the public web, such as [Render Private Services](https://render.com/docs/private-services) or [Render PostgreSQL](https://render.com/docs/databases) instances.

 **This repository is not, as-is, intended to be used in production.** It creates a couple of example services in order to allow you to explore what Twingate and Render can do.
-If you _do_ want to deploy this into production, you'll want to fork this repository and replace `render.yaml` with `render.standalone.yaml`.
+If you _do_ want to deploy this into production, you'll want to use [render-examples/twingate](https://github.com/render-examples/twingate) instead.

 Twingate themselves have created [an easy video walkthrough](https://www.youtube.com/watch?v=fUukhwxKDoc) of deploying a Twingate connector into Render that's worth checking out if you'd like more information.